Shadow Impale Demon Hunter BiS Gear, Gems, and Paragon Points

 To help you with farming the gear you need for your builds, we have two very useful guides that you can access by clicking the links below: a Salvage Guide to help you quickly check whether or not you can safely salvage a piece of gear and a Legendary Farming Guide to help you efficiently farm legendaries and set items.

 In the Core section, max out Movement Speed to the 25% cap (normally this is done by dumping the first 50 Core Paragon points into Movement Speed, but if your boots have an imperfect roll with Movement Speed as a stat that you cannot replace, adjust the necessary point investment accordingly by simply subtracting your roll from the 25% max.)
 After that dump as much as you comfortably can into Dexterity, but feel free to invest into Vitality if you feel yourself lacking in toughness, or Maximum Hatred if you want to play around with a bigger resource pool.

 In the Offense section, max out Cooldown Reduction, Attack Speed, Crit Damage and Crit Chance in that order.
 In Defense, prioritize All Resistance, then Life %, then Armor, and finish off with Life Regeneration.
-In Utility, build up Area Damage and Life on Hit first, then finish off with Resource Cost Reduction and Gold Find.
+In Utility, build up Area Damage and Life on Hit first, then finish off with Resource Cost Reduction and Globe Radius.

 Bane of the Trapped is a potent source of additional damage, as it is its own multiplier in your total damage calculation.
 The gem procs itself with its level 25 property when in melee range, where Shadow DHs mostly fight; it can otherwise be triggered by an activation of Shadow Power Night Bane in mid range, or through a follower's Thunderfury, Blessed Blade of the Windseeker.